katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 - "How do I use docker to effectively interface with the CMS open data?"
 - "What container images are available for my work with the CMS open data?"
 objectives:
-- "Download the CMSSW open data docker image"
+- "Download the container images needed for the introduction to open data"
 - "Open your own CMSSW open data container and check that graphical windows open"
-- "Download the ROOT and python images and build your own container"
-- "Restart an existing container"
-- "Delete and rebuild containers"
 keypoints:
 - "You have now set up a docker container as a working enviroment for CMS open data.
 You know how to open a graphical window in it and how to pass files between your own computer and the container."